RGS Newcastle's Royal Heritage

 The school was to be called the ‘Queen Elizabeth’s Grammar School, Newcastle’, though we continued to use the name Newcastle Free School for some time.
 Eventually we moved to our current title of Royal Grammar School Newcastle.

 Today we are one of only seven schools in the UK to bear the name ‘Royal Grammar School’.

 Our school shield has always referenced the Royal Arms in its design.
 During the 19th century when the school was sited at Rye Hill, we used a double badge of the Royal Arms and the Newcastle City Crest separately, which can be seen historic school caps.
 After we had celebrated our 400th anniversary in 1925, it was felt we needed to create our own heraldic device.
 A new Coat of Arms was designed and granted by the Royal College of Arms in 1931, paid for by Sir Arthur Sutherland.
 The badge is still in use today.
 It includes the leopard and fleur-de-lys which commemorate Elizabeth I’s refoundation of the school in 1600.
 The two horses’ heads represent our founder, Thomas Horsley, and the castle refers to the City of Newcastle’s Coat of Arms.

 In May 2022 we celebrated Queen Elizabeth II's phenomenal 70 years of service at her Platinum Jubilee, in September 2022 we have mourned the passing of our beloved monarch.
-In due course we look forward to suitably commemorating the coronation of His Majesty King Charles III.
-This page is dedicated to recording details of these celebrations, more details of our history and heritage can be found here.
+In May 2023 we celebrated the coronation of His Majesty King Charles III.

 RGS pays tribute to Queen Elizabeth II